sabdulm/CS455-Assignment2/README.md

 -   Usage - `java -cp <jar_file_path> cs455.threads.MatrixThreads thread-pool-size matrix-dimension seed`
     -   threadpoolsize, matrix-dimension and seed are all ints
--   For threadpoolsize (10), matrix-dimension(3000) the program takes about 300 seconds to complete.
+-   For threadpoolsize (10), matrix-dimension(3000) the program takes about 300 seconds to complete on the dept machines.